Planning an Elopement in San Francisco – Everything You Need to Know

 San Francisco, also referred to as the Bay Area, is one of my favorite places to visit in California.
-It’s one of the best elopement locations in California.
-San Francisco sits right right on the coast of California near the northern area, and offers some of the best views and experiences for a city elopement, which is why thousands of couples travel here each year to get married, and 25 million people visit each year.
-San Francisco offers the iconic Golden Gate Bridge, City Hall, small beaches, towering redwoods, and to-die-for Ghirardelli sundaes, everything you’ll ever need for your San Francisco elopement.
+It’s one of the best elopement locations in California and has some of the best views and experiences for couples all around the world.
+San Francisco is known for the iconic Golden Gate Bridge, City Hall, small beaches, towering redwoods, and to-die-for Ghirardelli sundaes, everything you’ll ever need for your San Francisco elopement.

 San Francisco City Hall